Transformative Art

 Digital Text

-Beyond just writing poetry, I am obssesed with the potentials of programming new presentations and interactions with all forms of digital text that will allow us to more completely express ourselves and create understanding.
+Beyond just writing poetry, I am passionate about using code to do all sorts of cool, weird, and meaningful things that allow us to more completely express ourselves and understand each other.

 Creative Coding